-We are pleased to present the 2017 Comprehensive Annual Financial Report (CAFR) for the City of Atlanta's Department of Aviation (Department).
-Responsibility for both the accuracy of the presented data and the completeness and fairness of the presentation, including all disclosures, rests with management.
-To the best of our knowledge and belief, the presented data are accurate in all material aspects and are reported in a manner that fairly presents the Department's financial position, the results of its operations and all disclosures necessary to enable the reader to gain the maximum understanding of the Department's financial activities.
-To provide a reasonable basis for making these representations, the Department has established an internal control framework that is designed both to protect the Department's assets from loss, theft or misuse, and to compile sufficient reliable information for the preparation of the Department's financial statements that conform with U.S. generally accepted accounting principles (GAAP).
+We are pleased to present the 2018 Comprehensive Annual Financial Report (CAFR) for the City of Atlanta's Department of Aviation (Department).
+Responsibility for both the accuracy of the presented data and the completeness and fairness of the presented data are accurate in all material aspects and are reported in a manner that fairly presents the Department's financial position, the results of its operations and all disclosures necessary to enable the reader to gain the maximum understanding of the Department's financial activities.
+To provide a reasonable basis for making these representations, the Department has established an internal control framework that is designed both to protect the Department's financial statements that conform with U.S. generally accepted accounting principles (GAAP).
 The cost of internal controls should never outweigh their benefits.
 The Department's framework of internal controls has been designed to provide reasonable, rather than absolute assurance that the financial statements are free from material misstatement.
 This report conforms to the guidelines of GAAP as prescribed by the Governmental Accounting Standards Board (GASB) and the Government Finance Officers Association (GFOA).

 In addition, an audit of the financial statements has been completed by the Department's independent auditor, KPMG LLP.
 The audit was performed to provide reasonable assurance that the Department's financial statements are free of material misstatements.
 The audit involved examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements; assessing the accounting principles used and significant estimates made by management; and evaluating the overall financial statement presentation.
-The independent auditor concluded that there was a reasonable basis for issuing an unmodified (clean) opinion that the Department's financial statements for the fiscal year ended June 30, 2017, are fairly presented in all material respects, in conformity with GAAP.
+The independent auditor concluded that there was a reasonable basis for issuing an unmodified (clean) opinion that the Department's financial statements for the fiscal year ended June 30, 2018, are fairly presented in all material respects, in conformity with GAAP.
 The Independent Auditors' Report is presented at the front of the Financial Section of the CAFR.